Rotimatic: Concept and design

+Around 2019 there were reports of Rotimatic launching a slimmed down smaller version targeted towards price sensitive markets like India for under ₹40,000.

 Reception

 Mashable called Rotimatic the first robotic roti maker.
 It further added that Zimplistic claims that one Rotimatic roti costs roughly five cents.
 A store-bought roti would cost around 40 to 50 cents.
 Engadget referenced it as "the world's most expensive flatbread maker".

+Customers have expressed mixed reactions with many loving it while others have trouble with reliability, consistency and expensive repairs leading to a used secondary market for these devices.
+There has been concern that the Rotimatic only supports the legacy 2.4Ghz 802.11b standard making WiFi connectivity problematic for many users.